biojava/biojava.github.io/_wikis/BioJava:Tutorial:Installing_and_using_BioSQL.md

 Root privileges will almost certainly be required (if not your machine is seriously insecure!!!).
-You will also need a JDBC to permit Java to connect to your PostgreSQL database and that can be installed with postgresql-jdbc-7.1.3-2.i386.rpm.
+You will also need a JDBC to permit Java to connect to your PostgreSQL database and that can be installed with `postgresql-jdbc-7.1.3-2.i386.rpm`.
 However, I would recommend downloading the latest from [here](http://jdbc.postgresql.org/download.html).
-You will end up with a jar file containing the JDBC implementation which you will need to place in your CLASSPATH.
+You will end up with a jar file containing the JDBC implementation which you will need to place in your `CLASSPATH`.

-The installs will place a control script within /etc/init.d named postgresql.
-When this script runs for the first time, it will create a database cluster and initialise it.
+The installs will place a control script within `/etc/init.d<code> named <code>postgresql`.
+When this script runs for the first time, it will create a *database cluster* and initialise it.
 This cluster is the set of files used by the database for storage purposes.

-On RH7.2 the default location for the cluster in at /var/lib/pgsql/.
+On RH7.2 the default location for the cluster in at `/var/lib/pgsql/`.
-This is a bit of a disadvantage as /var is usually a pretty small partition.
-It is possible at this stage to symlink /var/lib/pgsql to a directory within another partition altogether to circumvent this problem.
+This is a bit of a disadvantage as `/var` is usually a pretty small partition.
+It is possible at this stage to symlink `/var/lib/pgsql` to a directory within another partition altogether to circumvent this problem.
 I would suggest doing this immediately.

 At this stage, you will need to create the database you intend using and a user to use it.
-I would suggest NOT using the superuser named postgres for anything other than occasional essential administration.
+I would suggest **not** using the superuser named `postgres` for anything other than occasional essential administration.

 At this point, I will digress briefly into PostgreSQL authentication as choices you make will affect what you can do.
 PostgreSQL has a variety of routes to achieve this.
-The default at installation permits connection only from local users and permits access to a database ONLY by a user of the same username.
+The default at installation permits connection only from local users and permits access to a database **only** by a user of the same username.
 This may be quite adequate for experimentation but not so convenient if you want to set up a BioSQL database for several local users or possibly even remote users.